 - A little bit of this product goes a long way.

 - Those with lymphatic issues can develop a rash when using ozonated jojoba oil.
-What the oils is attempting to do is detoxify the person.
+What the oils are attempting to do is detoxify the person.
 Typically the rash will go away with use.